October is Breast Cancer Awareness month. What better time to learn about breast cancer screening in Hong Kong.

 The Hong Kong Breast Cancer Foundation (HKBCF) is looking at a policy to implement population-wide breast screening.
 Although the government revised its breast screening policy in July 2020, currently suggesting women with average risk of breast cancer to undertake mammography once every two years, there is so far no screening measures in place.
 Watch this space.

 Breast cancer screening involves gathering information in order to detect disease or find people at increased risk of disease (even those without symptoms).
 It also involves physical examinations and other investigations if necessary.
 It is often the first step in making a definitive diagnosis.
 The main purpose of breast cancer screening is to offer the earliest possible treatment to women who have breast cancer.
 This is ensures a higher possibility of saving lives.
 Screening often detects breast cancer before there are any symptoms.

-HOW IS SCREENING DONE
+HOW THE SCREENING IS DONE

 Your doctor will perform a physical exam and ask you questions about your family history.
 Depending on your age and other risk factors, your doctor may send you to get a mammogram.
 Mammography, the most widely used screening tool, is essentially an X-ray examination of the breast tissues.
 Each breast is pressed between 2 plates to flatten and spread the breast tissue in order to obtain a clear image.
 It can be briefly uncomfortable, but the discomfort usually doesn’t last long.
 Mammography screening is safe in general and only a very small dose of radiation is used in the procedure.